CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 ![img](img/mzmine/quant_options.png)

-#### Demo FBMN job
+#### Demo GNPS job of Feature Based Molecular Networking
-Here is an example mzmine networking [job](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=21289201c7964f6f909435fda333683c) from a subset of the [American Gut Project] (http://humanfoodproject.com/americangut/).
+[Here is an example FBMN](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=52a390c8eb654b7fa8d61a1c7a4aaab5) job with files resulting from MZmine2 processing of a subset of the [American Gut Project] (http://humanfoodproject.com/americangut/).

 ## Tutorials

-See our [tutorial](tutorials/americangutmzmine) on using MZmine2 for Feature Based Molecular Networking analysis of cohort from the [American Gut Project] (http://humanfoodproject.com/americangut/).
+See our [tutorial on using MZmine2](tutorials/americangutmzmine) for FBMN analysis of a cohort from the [American Gut Project] (http://humanfoodproject.com/americangut/), and our [tutorial on running a FBMN analysis on GNPS](tutorials/featurebasedgnps).

-### Citation
+## Citation

 This work builds on the efforts of our many colleagues, please make sure to cite the papers for their processing tools and the GNPS paper: